 On the lipstick front, a recent study conducted by the FDA concluded that over 400 lipsticks from leading brands like Maybelline and NARS contained lead, which, as you might be able to guess, isn’t really something you want to put on your mouth.
 Sure, the lead amounts are minimal, but if my landlord felt the need to include a forty-page summary along with my lease agreement outlining all of the reasons I shouldn’t be licking my walls for fear of lead paint, I think any amount of lead could be considered to be too much lead.

 Anyway, I had my problem to test out: If foundation seemed to be bad for my skin, would the same principle apply to my lips?
-Would wearing lipstick every day for one week damage my lips?
+Would wear lipstick every day for one week damage my lips?
 I went on a mission to find out.

 Here are my lips at the beginning of the experiment: